-Skip Row Planted Crops - Report the acres that represent the total non-planted or skipped rows as "Cropland idle."
-Item 11.
-The acres that represent the planted rows should be reported as "Cropland harvested," Item 1a.
+Skip Row Planted Crops - Report the acres that represent the total non-planted or skipped rows as "Cropland idle," item 11.
+The acres that represent the planted rows should be reported as "Cropland harvested," item 1a.

-► Sections 12 through 16 - LIVESTOCK, POULTRY, AND ANIMAL SPECIALTIES
+▶ Sections 12 through 16 - LIVESTOCK, POULTRY, AND ANIMAL SPECIALTIES

-Animals and Poultry to Include in the Report - Report all animals, poultry, and animal specialties on "this place" (section 1, item 4) on December 31, 1982, include all owned by you and an wkept by you for others, include allowand by one and any kept by you for others, include animals on unfenced lands.
-National Forest land, district land, cooperative grazing association land, or rangeland administered by the Bureau of Land Management on a per-head release basis.
-Animals in transit on December 31, 1982, or animals on short-term pasture is unclease when the substruction is wheat pasture or crop residuel on a per-head or lease basis should be reported by the person who had control of the animals.
+Animals and Poultry to Include in the Report - Report all animals, poultry, and animal specialities on "this place" (section 1, item 4) on December 31, 1982, include all owned by you and any kept by you for others, include animals on infenced lands.
+National Forest land, district land, cooperative grazing association land, or rangeland administered by the Bursau of Land Management on a pgr-head or lease basis.
+Animals in transit on December 31, 1982, or animals on short-term pasture (such as wheat pasture or crop residue) on a per-head or lease basis should be reported by the person who had control of the animals.

-Animals and Poultry to Exclude from the Report - Do not report any animals or poultry kept on land rented to others or kept under a share arrangement on land rented to others.
-Do not include animals quartered in feediots which are not a part of "this place."
+Animals and Poultry to Exclude from the Report - Do not report any animals or poultry kept on land rented to others or kept under a share arrament on land rented to others.
+Do not include animals quartered in feedlowhich are not a part of "this place."
 Animals kept on a place not operated by you are to be included on the report for that place.